 Steven J. German is a founding partner of the law firm of German Rubenstein LLP.
-Mr. German serves as Of Counsel with Janet, Janet & Suggs in complex litigation concentrating in the areas of environmental and toxic tort.
+Mr. German serves as Of Counsel with Janet, Janet & Suggs, LLC in complex litigation concentrating in the areas of environmental and toxic tort.
 He has served leadership roles in federal and state actions, including nationwide, class action and multi-district litigation.

-Working with Janet, Janet & Suggs, Mr. German represents plaintiffs in Spears et al. v.
+Working with Janet, Janet & Suggs, LLC, Mr. German represents plaintiffs in Spears et al. v.
 Chrysler et al., an environmental class action concerning a plume of contaminated groundwater that has caused vapor intrusion to hundreds of properties in Dayton, Ohio.

 Mr. German’s environmental cases have been covered by The New York Times, The Wall Street Journal, The New York Post, The Newark Star Ledger, The Bergen Record, The Jersey Journal, The Dallas Morning News, The Dayton Daily News, The St. Petersburg Times, The Associated Press, Reuters, and other television, radio and print media nationwide.